Magic, Witchcraft, and Religion

 Course Requirements

-For the asynchronous sections, we will not be meeting at a certain time each week as a class.
+Online Course: For the asynchronous online sections, we will not be meeting at a certain time each week as a class.
 To take this online course you need to have regular access to a reliable computer(s) and also have a backup in case problems arise.

 General Coursework

-For the asynchronous sections, the general coursework will consist of weekly readings from the texts and articles posted on Canvas, weekly online quizzes, weekly discussion board forums and/or films, and exams.
+Online Course: For the asynchronous sections, the general coursework will consist of weekly readings from the texts and articles posted on Canvas, weekly online quizzes, discussion board forums and/or assignments, and exams.

 Thank you for taking the time to review the information.
 Please feel free to contact me if you have questions.
 I look forward to working with you this coming fall semester.